szabodev/GitTestFromServer/README.md

 # GitTestFromServer
-Git Test From the Server README.md in main.
+Git Test From the Server, README.md in main.